-The TOE consists of the UCS platforms as specified in section 8, including the hypervisor (ESXi) and the ASA software.
-Each instantiation of the TOE has two or more network interfaces and is able to filter IP traffic to and through those interfaces.
+The TOE consists of one or more physical devices.
+Each physical device includes the Cisco ASA software.
+Each instantiation of the TOE has two or more network interfaces and can filter IP traffic to and through those interfaces.

-The evaluated features of the TOE are listed in this paragraph and described further in section 4.
 If the TOE is to be remotely administered, the management station must connect using SSHv2.
 It can also be administered through the ASDM.
 ASDM is a graphical user interface (GUI) tool that allows administrators to manage and configure Cisco ASA, the firewall features associated with them and setting up VPN connections.
 The ASDM provides an interface that helps with the setup, management, and monitoring of network security policies, VPNs, and other features of the Cisco ASA devices.
 When ASDM is used, a remote workstation with a TLS-enabled browser must be available.
 Cisco ASDM is typically accessed through the web browser by connecting to the ASA device's IP address.

 A syslog server can also be used to store audit records, and the syslog server must support syslog over TLS or IPsec.
-The TOE optionally supports use of AAA server including RADIUS and TACACS+ (part of the IT Environment) for authentication of administrative users attempting to connect to the TOE.
 The TOE is able to filter connections to/from these external entities using its IP traffic filtering and can encrypt traffic where necessary using TLS and/or IPsec.